andino-systems/andinopy/INSTALL.md

 TODO
 ```

-10. Or use Andinopys modules for your own projects ie.
+10. Or use Andinopy modules for your own projects i.e.

-#### Nextion Display
 ```python
 import andinopy
 import andinopy.base_devices.nextion_display